alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

   - The username is the `shm-<shm-id>-dcnps-admin-username` secret plus `@<SHM DOMAIN>` where you add your custom SHM domain.
 For example `shmtestbadmin@testb.dsgroupdev.co.uk`
   - The password in the `shm-<shm-id>-dcnps-admin-password` secret.
 <!-- - Login as the **domain** admin user (eg. `@dsgroupdev.co.uk`) where the admin username and password are stored in the SRE KeyVault `Resource Groups -> RG_SRE_SECRETS -> kv-shm-<shm-id>-sre-<SRE ID>` as `sre-<sre-id>-dc-admin-username` and `sre-<sre-id>-dc-admin-password`.
 (NB. all SRE Windows servers use the same admin credentials.) -->
 - **NB.
 Before performing the remaining steps, ensure that you have created a non-privileged user account that you can use for testing.
 You must ensure that you have assigned a licence to this user so that MFA will work correctly.
-The test researcher would be a good example.**
+In the following example, we assume that you are using the automatically-created test researcher.**
 - In the "Server Management" app, click `Tools -> Active Directory Users and Computers`
 - Open the `Safe Haven Security Groups` OU
 - Right click the `SG <sre-id> Research Users` security group and select "Properties"
 - Click on the "Members" tab and click the "Add" button
-- Enter the start of your name and click "Check names"
+- Enter the start of the `<sre-id>` and click "Check names"
-- Select your name and click "Ok"
+- Select the `<sre-id> Test Researcher` and click "Ok"
 - Click "Ok" again to exit the add users dialogue
+- At this point please ensure that this account is fully set-up (including MFA) as [detailed in the user guide](../../docs/safe_haven_user_guide.md)
 <!-- - Launch a local web browser and go to `https://<rds-name>.<sre-id>.<safe haven domain>/RDWeb/webclient/` (eg. `https://rdg-sre-sandbox.sandbox.dsgroupdev.co.uk/RDWeb/webclient/`) and log in. -->
 - Launch a local web browser and go to `https://<sre-id>.<safe haven domain>` (eg. `https://sandbox.dsgroupdev.co.uk/`) and log in.
     - **Troubleshooting** If you get a "404 resource not found" error when accessing the webclient URL, it is likely that you missed the step of installing the RDS webclient. <!-- , but get an IIS landing page when accessing `https://<rds-name>.<sre-id>.<safe haven domain>/`,-->